agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/text/lesson.md

-In this section, we will look into the `Text` type.
-This type represents Unicode string.
-To declare the text, simply put the string in double quotes:
+In this section, we will look into the `Text` type, which represents Unicode strings.
+To declare a text variable, simply put the string in double quotes:

 ```motoko
 let text = "Hello, world!";